HaardikBhagtani/SQLi-Detection/README.md

 ## Project Overview

-This project aims to detect SQL injection vulnerabilities in web applications.
+This project aims to detect SQL injection attempts in captured packets by SIEM tools.
 The core functionality is implemented in `main.py`.
 The `test/` directory contains unit tests for the project.

 ## Features